 I, John Conners (the developer of John’s Background Switcher) don’t store any of your personal information, personal data or anything at all.
 Period.
-The only two occasions where JBS sends any information to me is:
+The only two occasions where JBS sends any information to me are:

 - When it checks for an update – in which case it’ll send me your IP address which I don’t store longer than 30 days (or even look at – it’s buried in my server logs).
+Note that the Mac App Store version of JBS for Mac you can buy from Apple does not check my server for updates.

 - When it crashes – where it will send a crash report containing a call stack and your operating system version but no personally identifiable information and no other data.
 Even then, that information is never shared with any third party – it’s literally used by me to fix bugs and make the application better.